rbracken/autolight/README.md

 Delux should work on any Linux system, as long as the hardware has a light sensor and the kernel has the proper module loaded.

+Delux comes in two flavours: delux and delux.legacy.
+Delux is the current working version, re-implemented in C for speed and lightweight use of CPU (important on a laptop!).
+It uses look-up-tables (LUTs) to precisely map ambient light sensor values to screen brightness.
+Delux legacy is written in Bash, and does *not* perform any LUT lookups for an appropriate brightness value, and instead does relative +/- adjustments based on the current user setting.
+It is primarily included for historic reasons, but may be useful for those looking for a scriptable version of delux.

 # Use and Configuration
+Delux reads its configuration from /etc/delux/luxtab.csv, which is a comma-separated value table.
+Each line represents one tuple of {sensorReading,brightnessSetting}.
+The default included luxtab is optimized for the Acer C720 -- each laptop manufacturer may have different sensor and brightness values.
+You may want to spend some time experimenting!

+delux.c contains a few pre-defined values, which might need changing depending on your specific hardware:
+- sensorpath: The path to your light sensor.
+Usually found in `/sys/bus/iio/devices/iio` if the default does not already work.
+- screenpath: The path to the backlight device for your screen.
+Usually this is found as `/sys/class/backlight/$SCREEN/brightness` -- $SCREEN will change based on manufacturer.
+    The default $SCREEN is `intel_backlight`, which should work for most recent Intel integrated GPUs.
+- luxtabpath: Path to the configuration CSV for delux.
+By default, this is `/etc/delux/luxtab.csv`

+Future versions will  automatically configure the sensor and display.

+# Use and Configuration [Legacy]
+NOTE: This section applies to the delux.legacy script, and is not longer very useful.

-Delux can either be run as a standalone script (delux), or run as a daemon with the provided init script (init.d/deluxd).
-Configuration is dead simple: just change the values in the delux script, at the top:
+Delux can either be run as a standalone script (delux.legacy), or run as a daemon with the provided init script (init.d/deluxd).
+Configuration is dead simple - just change the values in the delux script, at the top:
 - Lsensor: The path to your light sensor.
 Usually found in `/sys/bus/iio/devices/iio` if the default does not already work.
 - Sensitivity: How many brightness units the screen will change for every brightness